 Positive symptoms might include the introduction of delusions or hallucinations.
 Negative symptoms might include social withdrawal or removing oneself from relationships or public events.

 The early warning signs of schizophrenia can include:

 - getting either too much or too little sleep

 - violent outbursts

-- acts of violence toward yourself, such as cutting yourself
+- acts of violence toward oneself

-- hypersensitivity to smells, touches, tastes, and sounds
+- hypersensitivity to touch, taste, and sound

 For bipolar disorder, psychotherapy may include:

 Treatment for schizophrenia includes antipsychotics and psychotherapy.
-Some of the more common antipsychotics used to treat schizophrenia include:
+Some of the more common antipsychotics used to treat schizophrenia

 - risperidone (Risperdal)